 - If there is something you genuinely admire or like about the person, like her presentation, style, or even the plant she has on her table, you can give a compliment.
 Skip this if you don't have anything to praise because you want to keep the connection real, and people can feel it if you are not sincere.

 - Do a closing by showing your genuine interest in being there and join the team.
 Ask his/her name if you don't know.
 For example, you can say, "This is my first day here and nice to meet you.
 How should I call you?", "I think we will be working together, right?
 I am excited to be part of this team", or "I am looking forward to working with you."

-It's straightforward, right?
-As I mentioned earlier, what you say can hardly go wrong, but it's how you deliver it that really matters.
+It is straightforward, right?
+As I mentioned earlier, what you say can hardly go wrong, but it is how you deliver it that really matters.
 Your tone of voice will radiate interest, confidence, and enthusiasm, which will influence people's response and perception of you.
 Your body language should show that you are confident, so don't hide your hand in your pocket or shrink your shoulders.

 When you shake their hands, look them into the eyes.
 Don't avoid it.

 Some people tend to put their hands behind their backs or give a shy and awkward smile when greeting their co-workers.
-I'd suggest you not do this, especially when you are greeting someone who has the same ranking as you do.
-It's critical for you not to be too humble (nor too arrogant) at this point because you will signal the people that you are unconfident, and some people may take advantage of that (say no to office bullies!).
+I would suggest you not do this, especially when you are greeting someone who has the same ranking as you do.
+It is critical for you not to be too humble (nor too arrogant) at this point because you will signal the people that you are unconfident, and some people may take advantage of that (say no to office bullies!).